g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 ![](images/manual/g3wclient_theme.png)

-#### Data
+## TOC session

+The midle part of the left bar contains the following items:

-This tab shows the layers prepared on QGIS projects with the same organization the groups and subgroups.
+**This session shows the layers prepared on QGIS projects with the same organization the groups and subgroups.**

 If the **`Show features count`** function is activated in the project, the layer will show the number of total features and based on the subdivision linked to the symbology.